colobrodo/raytracer-rs/Readme.md

 # Raytracer

 This is a port of an simple raytracer that I wrote in c++/cuda for an university project to Rust in order to learn it.
 It reads a simple scene files that let you specify very simple geometries like spheres, planes and also to import wavefront obj file.
-(Some examples below)
+(Some examples below).
+To render the 3d model faster I have also implemented a simple grid acceleration datastructure where each cell contains the list of triangles (even just partially) present inside.
 I also handled simple multithreading (with `rayon`) and model trasformations (that aren't present in the original implementation)

 ## Table of contents